James Smithson: Scientific work

 Smithson's research work was eclectic.
 He studied subjects ranging from coffee making to the use of calamine, eventually renamed smithsonite, in making brass.
 He also studied the chemistry of human tears, snake venom and other natural occurrences.
-Smithson would publish twenty-seven papers.
+Smithson published twenty-seven papers.
 He was nominated to the Royal Society of London by Henry Cavendish and was made a fellow on 26 April 1787.
 Smithson socialised and worked with scientists Joseph Priestley, Sir Joseph Banks, Antoine Lavoisier, and Richard Kirwan.

 His first paper was presented at the Royal Society on 7 July 1791, "An Account of Some Chemical Experiments on Tabasheer".
 Tabasheer is a substance used in traditional Indian medicine and derived from material collected inside bamboo culms.
 The samples that Macie analysed had been sent by Patrick Russell, physician-naturalist in India.

 In 1802 he read his second paper, "A Chemical Analysis of Some Calamines," at the Royal Society.
 It was published in the Philosophical Transactions of the Royal Society of London and was the documented instance of his new name, James Smithson.
 In the paper, Smithson challenges the idea that the mineral calamine is an oxide of zinc.
 His discoveries made calamine a "true mineral".

 He explored and examined Kirkdale Cave; his findings, published in 1824, successfully challenged previous beliefs that the fossils within the formations at the cave were from the Great Flood.

 Smithson is credited with first using the word "silicates"; Smithson's bank records at C. Hoare & Co show extensive and regular income derived from Apsley Pellatt, which suggests that Smithson had a strong financial or scientific relationship with the Blackfriars glass maker.